Mxyee/Uniconnect/README.md

 ## Implemented Functionalities

+###Activity Features:
+1.Students can create activities.
+2.The activity creator can edit the activity.
+3.If the creator leaves the activity, the next participant automatically becomes the new creator.
+4.If the last participant leaves the activity, the activity is deleted.
+5.Any student can join an activity at any time.
+6.Students can only leave an activity if it is at least 3 days before the activity starts.
+7.Activities can only be created with a start date that is at least 7 days in the future.
+8.Activities can be searched and sorted by title, date, and location.
+9.Students can view all activities they have joined by clicking "Show My Activities".
+10.Each activity has a maximum of 5 participants.
+11.Students cannot join past activities.

 ## Contribution table
 | Student Name & ID      | Contribution (%) | Key Contributions / Tasks Completed                                        | Signature     |
 |------------------------|------------------|-----------------------------------------------------------------------------|---------------|